How cloud evaluation works

 Create evaluation and run

-Send queries to a deployed model at runtime and evaluate the responses using theazure_ai_target_completions data source type with an azure_ai_model target.
-Your input data contains queries; the model generates responses which are then evaluated.
+Send queries to a deployed model at runtime.
+Evaluate the responses by using theazure_ai_target_completions data source type with an azure_ai_model target.
+Your input data contains queries.
+The model generates responses, which you then evaluate.

 Define the message template and target